Rockies vs. Mets Player Props Betting Odds

-Player props are listed for Pete Alonso and Charlie Blackmon, among others, when the New York Mets visit the Colorado Rockies at Coors Field on Saturday at 9:10 PM ET.
+Player prop bet odds for Pete Alonso, Charlie Blackmon and others are available when the New York Mets visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with DraftKings!